Dynami/org.dynami.chart/README.md

 ```

 #!java
 StackedChart chart = new StackedChart(shell, SWT.NONE, "Stock");
 ISeries s1 = chart.getMainChart().attachSeries("price", Type.Ohlc);
 ISeries s2 = chart.getMainChart().attachSeries("mavg", Type.Line);
 ISeries reg = chart.addNewChart("Indexes", 40).attachSeries("RSI", Type.Line);
 ```
 Sample class is used to pass data to ISeries.
 Sample accepts one Y value and one or more Y values.
-In case of multiple Y values you can set which is the most important to be displayed on the left of the chart, whether the first Y value is defaulted.
+In case of multiple Y values, you can set which is the most important to be displayed on the left of the chart, whether the first Y value is defaulted.

 ```
 #!java